marcioalexandre/bank/README.md

 - This is a web application that operates basic tasks commonly seen at Financial Banks such as Registration of Customer, Account, Cash Deposit, Cash Withdrawal, and List of all transactions.

 For developers:
-- Client-Server and REST Architecture;
+- Client-Server and REST architectures;
 - In frontend: AngularJS, HTML;
 - In backend: IDE SpringBoot, Java 8, Maven, Hibernate, Annotations, JUnit, OAuth, Java Logging API;
 - Database PostgreSQL.